mudabbir525/Book-Store-Mern-Proj/README.md

 ## Description

-A full-stack book store application built using the ME stack (MongoDB, Express, React, Node.js).
+A full-stack book store application built using the MER stack (MongoDB, Express, React, Node.js).
 This application allows users to manage books by creating, reading, updating, and deleting book entries.
 It includes a user-friendly interface for viewing book details and managing book records.

 ## Features